Yusraomar/Yusraomar/README.md

 <h3 align="left">My Mission:</h3>

-- 🔭 I’m currently working on my portfolio website and creating a blog post about my holiday travels.
+- 🔭 I’m currently working on my portfolio website and creating a blog post.

 - 🌱 I’m also learning AWS cloud and hope to get certified as a Cloud Practisioner.